frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 ### gradereport_user_get_grades_table

 This Moodle web service function requires the capability [gradereport/user:view](https://docs.moodle.org/38/en/Capabilities/gradereport/user:view), as documented.
-The web service user must be enrolled to the Course.
+You’ll have to enrol the web service user on the Course for it to work.

-It returns the data in a form intended for HTML table output. gradereport_user_get_grade_items returns the same data in a more concise fashion.
+The function returns the data in a form intended for HTML table output. gradereport_user_get_grade_items returns the same data more concisely.